hemanshu14/ABN-AMRO-code-assignment/README.md

 # code-assignment
-A coding challenge consisting of three phases migration,backend and frontend
+A coding challenge consisting of three phases migration,backend and frontend.
+The application will display tree layout of the data having parent and their children.
+If you will click on a parent node, then their child nodes will be highlighted.
+Also, you will be able to see the node's extra information by clicking on it in a notification tab and you can close the notification tab as well.

 ## Project setup
 ```